Why She Speaks Science

 Every idea starts with a problem.
 Ours is simple: the world needs science and science needs more women.

-We want to increase active engagement with science by inspiring young people into STEM, and to make STEM inclusive by promoting women and minority scientists.
+We want to increase the active and inclusive engagement with science by encouraging fresh perceptions about science and success, helping young people build a positive STEM identity, and promoting women and minority scientists.
 Our vision is a world where all scientists are valued, and where science is at the heart of society not a luxury or accessory.

 How we do it